About Route Tables

 igw-12345678

-• A Network Address Translation (NAT) gateway: This enables instances in the subnet to indirectly connect to the Internet through a NAT gateway.
-To do so, you need to add a route with the 0.0.0.0/0 CIDR block as destination and the ID of the NAT gateway as target.
-For more information about NAT gateways, see About NAT Gateways.
+A NAT service: This enables VMs in the Subnet to indirectly connect to the internet through a NAT service.
+To do so, you need to add a route with the

 local